andekd/CypressWS/SETUP.md

    npm run cyo
 7. Cypress shows it's main working window.
 On the left side in the window you will see some example tests.
    The first of these 'todo.spec.js' (in folder 1-getting-started), we will walk thru in the workshop.
+8. All links used in workshop are listed in <https://github.com/andekd/CypressWS/blob/main/workshop/thelinks.md>